Barr: Law enforcement must ‘dominate’ streets amid protests

-The comments from Trump, Barr and other federal officials appeared aimed at avoiding similar scenes Monday night, when protesters were expected to gather again.
+The comments from Trump, Barr and other federal officials appeared aimed at avoiding similar scenes Monday night.
 But there were also questions about whether using more aggressive law enforcement measures against demonstrators protesting police brutality would only increase tensions.

 Barr told the state leaders that law enforcement officials must “have adequate force” and “go after troublemakers.”